Author: Joe Malinchak

 Mini Vapor Floats

-You can leave the foam white and cut it out per my plans, or spray the foam with inkAID (an ink-jet-receptive coating product), and print my graphics onto the foam using an inkjet printer.
+You can leave the foam white and cut it out per the plans, or spray the foam with inkAID (an ink-jet-receptive coating product) and print graphics onto the foam using an inkjet printer.
 I use the white matte precoat and sprayed four coats onto the foam.
+Mix the inkAID with water using a 70:30 inkAID-to-water ratio.
+You may have to adjust this depending on your airbrush.
+You can also apply inkAID thinned with water using a brush, but airbrushing gives the best results.

-Glue on and trim the bottom float parts using foam-safe glue.
-I used UHU por.
-Add the flat-foam plate parts to the front of each float as shown on the plans.
-The flat foam adds to the floats’ buoyancy, and helps the model lift off from the water on takeoff.
+After cutting out the parts, use a small metal ruler to bend down each side of the floats.
+Use the gray outline as a guide.
+Glue on and trim the bottom float parts using foam-safe glue (I used UHU por).
+Add the flat foam-plate parts to the front of each float as shown on the plans.
+The flat foam adds buoyancy and helps the model lift off from the water on takeoff.

-Cut two pieces of 0.8mm carbon rod to 3.5 inches.
+Cut two pieces of 0.8 mm carbon rod to 3.5 inches.
 These will form the rear fuselage support.
 Insert each 3.5-inch rod into the rear of the floats at the location marked by a black dot.
 Connect the two carbon rods at the top with thread as shown on the plans and glue with thin CA.

-Place the Mini Vapor on the floats to check the alignment.
-Glue the rods to the floats when you are satisfied with the fit.
 Mount the Mini Vapor to the floats by gluing each wheel to the side of the floats slightly behind the front carbon rod as shown on the plans.
 The rear of the fuselage is connected to the rear support by a small rubber band.

-You will need to change out the motor to the ParkZone Ultra Micro J-3 before flying off of the water.
+You will need to change out the motor to the ParkZone Ultra Micro J-3 before flying off the water.
 The motor will slip right into the Mini Vapor gearbox, but its wires will not reach the receiver.
-To solve this problem, I cut the Mini Vapor’s 6mm motor wire an inch or two from the motor, removed it, and soldered the J-3 6mm motor wires right onto them.
-The J-3 6mm draws more current and needs a slightly larger battery for decent flight time.
-I used a 50 mAh cell from Ares.
-The battery is perfect for this setup.
+To solve this, cut the Mini Vapor's 6 mm motor wires an inch or two from the motor, remove them, and solder the J-3 6 mm motor wires directly onto the remaining wires.

 Using a Glue Stick to Cover Balsa Models